pallets/flask/docs/patterns/fabric.rst

 line.
 In this case we will add them to the fabfile.

-This is a basic first example that has the ability to upload the current sourcecode to the server and install it into a pre-existing virtual environment::
+This is a basic first example that has the ability to upload the current source code to the server and install it into a pre-existing virtual environment::

     from fabric.api import *